The Green Infrastructure Pollinator Garden at the University of Utah

 It does not take long for you to realize that you are not the only creature taking refuge in this assemblage of habitat.
 Bees buzz around you, busy transferring pollen from flower to flower.
 Birds and insects swoop in and out.
 There are even a few other humans enjoying the space.
 A growing community of plants, pollinators, and Utahns.

 And the best thing about it?
-It is not imaginary – at least not for long!
-The Green Infrastructure Pollinator Garden is coming to campus.
-In addition to providing beautiful plants, habitat, and spaces for taking a break during a busy day, this space will serve as an innovative solution for water management.
+It is not imaginary!
+The Green Infrastructure Pollinator Garden came to campus this spring.
+In addition to providing beautiful plants, habitat, and spaces for taking a break during a busy day, this space serves as an innovative solution for water management.
 A winding bioswale channels and retains stormwater as it runs off from neighboring sidewalks, alleviating pesky flooding in the basement of Planning + Architecture.
 Water-wise plants reduce irrigation needs while still providing benefit to humans and other species alike.
 Altogether, this garden is the ultimate package and a welcomed asset to the University of Utah.